-- Aboriginal and non-Aboriginal cultural heritage - built and natural heritage
+- Aboriginal and non-Aboriginal cultural heritage - built and natural heritage - tangible (such as places, buildings or objects) and intangible (such as stories and customs)

 1 Heritage Division of the NSW Office of Environment and Heritage.

 2 Heritage Division of the NSW Office of Environment and Heritage.